HERO: Learning Humanoid End-Effector Control for Visual Whole-Body Open-Vocabulary Object Grasping: HERO : H umanoid E nd-Effector Cont RO l

-Different from fixed-base object manipulation tasks, where the robot's base is fixed and stable, humanoid robots' base needs to be dynamically balanced during whole-body reaching.
+\textbf{Residual Neural Leg Odometry.} Different from fixed-base object manipulation tasks, where the robot's base is fixed and stable, humanoid robots' base needs to be dynamically balanced during whole-body reaching.
 This movement makes the original reaching target inaccurate, as the reaching target defined in the robot frame is no longer the same place where the object lies.
 One might consider using the egocentric visual information for replanning or motion adjustment.
 However, as shown in \cref{fig:neural_fk}, the egocentric view of the robot is too narrow for the robot to see the object when the robot's arm and waist movements are large.
-As a result, using the robot's odometry to adjust the reaching goal, is critical.
+As a result, using the robot's odometry to adjust the reaching goal is critical.
 We assume the feet to be static on the ground and use the lower body joint angles to predict the base pose.
 By assuming the robot ankle joint as the root joint and the robot base as the end-effector, we can compute the base pose using forward kinematics.

 However, similar to the error in analytical FK for EE, analytical FK to compute the base pose is also inaccurate (see analysis in \cref{sec:experiments}).
 Similar to our solution for EE, we adopt a residual model to mitigate these inaccuracies.
-The only difference here is that we reason about base pose transformation relative to time step $0$, rather than the absolute base pose.
+We estimate the base pose transformation relative to time step $0$, rather than the absolute base pose, which avoids depending on a global frame and directly tells the controller how much the base has shifted since planning.